Articles

 - Can become unstructured without strong governance

-- Does not provide role-based training assignments or completion tracking
+- Does not provide role-based training assignments or new hire training workflows

 How does Trainual compare to Confluence?